Helping millions of people navigate the world of technology.

 Ren %systemroot%\system32\catroot2 catroot2.old

-Step 4: Start Windows update related services by running the commands below.
+Step 4: Now, start Windows update-related services by running the below commands.

 net start bits